 Avoid the area in February, as there are huge festivals going on in both Nice and Menton during that time.
 That’s when Nice hosts one of the Riviera’s main winter events, the annual 15-day Carnaval de Nice, which attracts roughly one million tourists.
 It’s fun to attend (if you don’t mind crowds), but Nice becomes a different beast during this time.

-From mid-April to mid-June you can expect a lot of construction in Cannes and Monaco, as that’s when they set up and then disassemble everything needed for the Cannes Film Festival and the Monaco Grand Prix happen.
-During Monaco’s Grand Prix, and for the six weeks before it and a month after, many streets in Monaco are blocked off, it’s noisy because of all the construction (re-paving roads, putting up metal barriers, viewing stations and grandstands), and it’s very confusingly tough to get around, making it much less pleasant to visit (unless, of course, you’re coming to see the races).
+From mid-April to mid-June you can expect a lot of construction in Cannes and Monaco, as that’s when they set up and then disassemble everything needed for the Cannes Film Festival and the Monaco Grand Prix.
+During Monaco’s Grand Prix, and for the six weeks before it and a month after, many streets in Monaco are blocked off, it’s noisy because of all the construction (re-paving roads, putting up metal barriers, viewing stations and grandstands), and it’s very confusing / tough to get around, making it much less pleasant to visit (unless, of course, you’re coming to see the races).
 Cannes is in construction disarray for about a month before and a couple of weeks after the film festival.

 Check our events calendar to learn when other events are happening and determine the best and worst times to visit.